kushal-10/inventory-dynamics/docs/get_started/get_started.rst

       demand_high=4
    )

 Afterwards, initialize a controller that is compatible with the chosen sourcing model.
-In the above single-sourcing example, the relevant controller is :class:`SingleSourcingNeuralController`.
+In the above single-sourcing example, the relevant neural controller is :class:`SingleSourcingNeuralController`.

 .. code-block:: python